gabrielvpina/dotfiles/README.md

 ```
 dconf load /org/gnome/shell/extensions/ << gnomeExt.conf
 ```
-And now we launch our settings in gnome extensions
+And now we launch our settings in gnome extensions.